GUIDELINE for Chlamydia felis

 Direct detection methods

-It is possible to identify infection by culture, but PCR techniques are now the preferred option for diagnosing Chlamydia infection.
-Such techniques are extremely sensitive and avoid problems with poor viability of the organisms.
-Ocular swabs are generally used as samples (Fig. 3), although a recent study did not find a significant difference in the ability to detect C. felis by PCR from ocular, oropharyngeal, nasal and tongue swabs, suggesting that other sampling sites can be used (Schulz et al., 2015).
+PCR techniques are now the preferred option for diagnosing chlamydial infections.
+PCR techniques are extremely sensitive and avoid problems with poor viability of the organisms.
+Quantitative PCR methods are also available (Helps et al., 2001).
+Ocular swabs are generally used as samples (Fig. 3), although a study did not find a significant difference in the ability to detect C. felis by PCR from ocular, oropharyngeal, nasal and tongue swabs (Schulz et al., 2015) and another study has successfully used owner-collected buccal swabs for analysis (Chan et al., 2023).
 Additionally, organisms may also be detected in vaginal swabs, aborted foetuses and rectal swabs, although these are seldom used diagnostically.
-Since the organism is intracellular, it is necessary to obtain good quality swabs that include cells.
+Since the organism is intracellular, it is necessary to obtain good quality swabs that include the epithelial cells the organisms have infected.
 It has been shown that the topical anaesthetic proxymetacaine does not appear to affect PCR amplification of chlamydial DNA from ocular swabs (Segarra et al., 2011).
+Generic or species specific PCR assays are avaiable, or sequencing methods performed on amplified PCR products can also be used to determine the infecting chlamydial species or type e.g. C. felis typing using the gene pmp9, which encodes a polymorphic membrane protein (Bressan et al., 2021).
+The sensitivity of PCR means that occasionally positive results are obtained in cats without signs of disease, so interpretation is important.
+Additionally, cats can continue to be PCR positive for several days following the start of antibiotic treatment (Sykes et al., 1999; Dean et al., 2005).

 Fig. 3.
 Collecting a conjunctival swab; the sample must contain enough cells for PCR diagnosis.
 Courtesy of The Feline Centre, Langford Vets, University of Bristol, UK